DevonGifford/InCard/README.md

 💥  adding user profile picture

-💥  adding some loaders and spinners on buttons - improve UI
+💥  adding some loaders and spinners on buttons - small things to improve UI and responsivness feel

 <!-- CLOSING DIV -->